smdogroup/tacs/docs/source/pytacs/continuation_solver.rst

 The following options, their default values and descriptions are listed below:

 .. program-output:: python -c "from tacs.solvers import ContinuationSolver; ContinuationSolver.printDefaultOptions()"

-These methods can also be used to set options for whichever inner solver is being used by the continuation solver (e.g a :doc:`newton_solver`).

 API Reference
 ^^^^^^^^^^^^^